Coherent Springer theory and the categorical Deligne-Langlands correspondence: Traces of representations of convolution categories

-The geometric avatar for Hochschild homology is the derived loop space, see~\cite{BN:NT,loops and conns} for extended discussions.
-Recall for a derived stack $X$ its {\em loop space} $\LL X$ is defined to be the derived mapping stack from the circle, or more concretely the derived self-intersection of the diagonal For example for $X$ a scheme we have $\LL X\simeq \mathbb{T}_X[-1]$ the total space of the shifted tangent complex to $X$, while for $X=\pt/G$ we have $\LL X=G/G\simeq \mathrm{Loc}_G(S^1)$.
-For a general stack the loop space is a combination of the shifted tangent complex with the inertia stack.
+\begin{exmp} For $X$ a scheme over a characteristic 0 field $k$ we have that the derived loop space $\LL X\simeq \mathbb{T}_X[-1]$ is the total space of the shifted tangent complex to $X$ (see Proposition 4.4 in \cite{loops and conns}), while for $X=\pt/G$ we have $\LL X=G/G\simeq \mathrm{Loc}_G(S^1)$, i.e. the classical inertia stack (see Proposition 2.1.8 in \cite{Ch}).
+For a general stack the loop space is a combination of the shifted tangent complex with the inertia stack. \end{exmp}